Graph-Theoretic Analysis of Phase Optimization Complexity in Variational Wave Functions for Heisenberg Antiferromagnets

 \section{Abstract}

-Despite extensive study, the phase structure of the wavefunctions in frustrated Heisenberg antiferromagnets (HAF) is not yet systematically characterized.
-In this work, we represent the Hilbert space of an HAF as a weighted graph, which we term the Hilbert graph (HG), whose vertices are spin configurations and whose edges are generated by off-diagonal spin-flip terms of the Heisenberg Hamiltonian, with weights set by products of wavefunction amplitudes.
-Holding the amplitudes fixed and restricting phases to $\mathbb{Z}_2$ values, the phase-dependent variational energy can be recast as a classical Ising antiferromagnet on the HG, so that phase reconstruction of the ground state reduces to a weighted Max-Cut instance.
-This shows that phase reconstruction HAF is worst-case NP-hard and provides a direct link between wavefunction sign structure and combinatorial optimization.
+We study the computational complexity of learning the ground state phase structure of Heisenberg antiferromagnets.
+Representing Hilbert space as a weighted graph, the variational energy defines a weighted XY model that, for $\mathbb{Z}_2$ phases, reduces to a classical antiferromagnetic Ising model on that graph.
+For fixed amplitudes, reconstructing the signs of the ground state wavefunction thus reduces to a weighted Max-Cut instance.
+This establishes that ground state phase reconstruction for Heisenberg antiferromagnets is worst-case NP-hard and links the task to combinatorial optimization.

-\textsf{Introduction}.
-Understanding the physics of geometrically frustrated Heisenberg antiferromagnets (HAF) is among the most challenging problems in modern physics.
-The difficulty stems from the phase structure of the many-body wavefunction, where frustration generates a complex phase landscape that complicates analytic treatment and precludes a closed-form solution except in a few specialized cases~ \cite{Majumdar1969I, Majumdar1969II, Shastry1981}.
-Consequently, progress on the subject has largely relied on variational wavefunction approaches and large-scale numerical simulations~\cite{Schollwoeck2011, Orus2014, Becca2009VWF}.
+Geometrically frustrated Heisenberg antiferromagnets (HAFs) constitute one of the most challenging problems in modern physics.
+The challenge stems from the phase structure of their many-body wavefunction, where frustration generates a complex phase landscape that complicates analytic treatments and precludes closed-form solutions except in a few specialized cases~ \cite{Majumdar1969I, Majumdar1969II, Shastry1981}.
+Consequently, progress on the subject has largely relied on variational wavefunction approaches and computationally intensive numerical simulations~\cite{Schollwoeck2011, Orus2014, Becca2009VWF}.

-Within this variational wavefunction framework, Neural Quantum States (NQS)~\cite{Carleo2017} have emerged as highly expressive ansätze for representing complex many-body wavefunctions in interacting quantum systems.
+Within the variational wavefunction framework, Neural Quantum States (NQS)~\cite{Carleo2017} have emerged as highly expressive ansatz for representing complex many-body wavefunctions in interacting quantum systems.
 A wide range of NQS architectures have been proposed, yet their practical performance varies significantly across models and regimes.
 In the case of the HAF, much of this variation can be attributed to whether the model is given an explicit phase prior, such as an imposed sign structure from the Marshall Sign Rule (MSR)~\cite{marshall1955} to improve accuracy; notable examples include RBMs~\cite{Carleo2017}, RNNs~\cite{RNN1, RNN2, RNN3}, CNNs~\cite{CNN1, CNN2, CNN3, CNN4}, and SineKANs~\cite{Shamim:2025rsc}.